 - Lean ground turkey or chicken and skinless turkey or chicken breasts

 - Lean meat, such as bison (buffalo) and lean cuts of pork and beef (such as round, top sirloin, and tenderloin).
-Look for meats that are 97% lean ground meats.
+Look for ground meats that are at least 97% lean

 - Fish, such as salmon, whitefish, sardines, herring, tilapia, and cod